Introduction:

 its own scripting language.

-Like all flash animation players for the Amiga, FlashPlayer is based on the
+Like most flash animation players for the Amiga, FlashPlayer is based on

 improvements to the original SWF library, and has integrated it into an